-The cost of building a mother-in-law suite will also vary depending on the scope of work, from the square footage to the components you’re adding to create a fully outfitted apartment.
-In general, the cost to convert a basement, attic or garage into a mother-in-law suite addition or to build an addition over your garage is about $200 to $250, or roughly $140,000 to $160,000 per project.
+The cost of building a in-law suite will also vary depending on the scope of work, from the square footage to the components you’re adding to create a fully outfitted apartment.
+In general, the cost to convert a basement, attic or garage into a guest suite or to build an addition over your garage is about $225 to $275/sq ft.
 The cost for detached new construction or a new addition adjacent to your home tends to be a bit higher, or about $300 per square foot.
-You should plan to invest about $150,000 to $185,000 for a small ADU that’s not enveloped in your home.

-If the suite includes a mother-in-law kitchen or kitchenette, that also will influence your cost.
+If the guest suite includes a kitchenette, that also will influence your cost.
 Like bathrooms, kitchens tend to be more expensive to build because of the types of appliances and materials involved, as well as the electrical and plumbing work needed to get everything up and running.

 Before you decide to build an in-law addition at your home in Northern Virginia or Washington D.C., it’s best to research local guidelines and rules pertaining to these types of residential additions.

-For example, Fairfax County used to have some of the strictest regulations for granny flats in the state of the Virginia, going so far as to require that homeowners prove the resident would be a person 55 or older.
-However, in spring of 2021, the county’s board of supervisors adopted changes to remove the age restriction and streamline the process for obtaining a special-use permit, creating a set of rules for “accessory living units” on properties with single-family homes that more closely aligns with those in Montgomery and Arlington counties.
+For example, Fairfax County used to have some of the strictest regulations for in-law units in the state of the Virginia, going so far as to require that homeowners prove the resident would be a person 55 or older.
+However, in spring of 2021, the county’s board of supervisors adopted changes to remove the age restriction and streamline the process for obtaining a special-use permit, creating a set of rules for Accessory Living Units (ALU) on properties with single-family homes that more closely aligns with those in Arlington and Montgomery counties.

-In Washington D.C., zoning amendments were adopted in 2016 that basically made ADUs a matter-of-right for property owners in most residential zones.
+In Washington D.C., zoning amendments were adopted in 2016 that basically made Accessory Dwelling Units (ADU) a matter-of-right for property owners in most residential zones.
 The jurisdiction’s zoning ordinance defines an ADU as a dwelling that is lesser than the principal residence in some respect, but which has “kitchen and bath facilities separate from the principal dwelling and may have a separate entrance.”

 Because local zoning ordinances vary from county to county or region to region, check with your municipality about what rights you have as a homeowner and the permitting process.
 Your home builder or remodeling company can also provide insight for your project and help you procure the appropriate permits.